willfarrell/alfred-workflows/README.md

 ### Package Managers (1.7) [[Download](https://raw.github.com/willfarrell/alfred-workflows/master/Package%20Managers.alfredworkflow)]
 Quick package/plugin/component (repo) lookup of for your favourite package managers.
 Currently supports `Alcatraz`, `bower`, `CocoaDocs/CocoaPods`, `Composer`, `Grunt`, `Homebrew`, `Maven`, `npm`, `pear`, `pypi`, `gems`, and `rpm`.
 All workflows require constant internet connection.

- Some repos cache their database (`alcatraz`, `grunt`, `cocoa`), these databases are refreshed  after 14 days and may take longer then expected to return results during update.
-You can force a database refresh by running `pkgman cachedb` to redownload the databases.
+All repos have caching enabaled to spped up common queries.
+These caches are refreshed after 14 days and may take longer then expected to return results during update.
+You can force a cache refresh by running `pkgman cachedb` to redownload the databases (applies to `alcatraz`, `grunt`, `cocoa`).
+Alternatively you can run `pkgman cleardb` to remove all stored cache, but this isn't recommened.

 **js, css, html:** `bower {query}`